googlecodelabs/migrate-python2-appengine/README.md

 ## Accessing legacy services in second generation

-Some legacy App Engine first generation platform (Python 2, Java 8, PHP 5, and Go 1.11 &amp; older) services are available on a limited basis to second generation runtimes (Python 3, Java 11, PHP 7, and Go 1.12 &amp; newer) as part of an early-access program.
+Many legacy App Engine first generation platform (Python 2, Java 8, PHP 5, and Go 1.11 &amp; older) services are available ([as of Sep 2021](https://twitter.com/googledevs/status/1445916786755571712) for second generation runtimes (Python 3, Java 11, PHP 7, and Go 1.12 &amp; newer) in a public preview.
 There are no videos or codelabs yet, however the Module 1 Flask migration using App Engine `ndb` [Python 2 sample ](/mod1-flask) is available in [Python 3](/mod1b-flask) if you have access.
 Similarly, Python 3 editions are also available for Modules 7 and 12 which add usage of App Engine `taskqueue` and `memcache`, respectively.
-See their respective `README` files for more info and to sign-up if interested.

 ## References